 On August 12, 2015, Moody's affirmed Sanepar's issuer ratings at Ba1/Aa2.br.
-At the same time, Moody's affirmed the ratings on BRL300 million in Brazilian debentures as well as the ratings on BRL 300 million in debentures at Ba1 and Aa2.br on the global and national scale, respectively.
-The outlook changed to negative from stable for all ratings.
+At the same time, Moody's affirmed the ratings on Sanepar's outstanding Brazilian debentures at Ba1 and Aa2.br on the global and national scale, respectively.
+The outlook was changed to negative from stable for all ratings.